Case Study on Procter & Gamble Marketing Strategy

 The company spends enormous amounts on digital marketing, putting nearly $8 billion annually into advertisements and promotions.
 In 2023, Old Spice and Always were among the mainstream brands that used digital media, such as Instagram and TikTok, for younger consumers.

-Read Also Adani Enterprises Case Study: Business Model And SWOT Analysis
+Read Also Varun Beverages Case Study: Business Model, Financials, and SWOT Analysis

 The company also focuses on cause-related marketing and makes social causes central to its brand’s image.
 For example, the Always “Like a Girl” campaign was focused on empowering young girls, restoring their confidence, and connecting with consumers for increased brand loyalty.